yhlong0/IntellectCapital/ideas.md

 Mailbox

 the current mailbox for US house is so boring, we should come up more beautify design, easy to change the look and feel just like your phone case.
-Cartoon, natural bird nest and etc.
+Cartoon, natural bird nest and etc. the post should be able to change, and multiple way connect the box to post.
+So people can freely design and change it easily